Five tips for choosing the right light bulb

-Once you've narrowed down your choice of size, type and brightness, head to our reviews section where our independent lab tests reveal our full light bulb test results.
+Once you've narrowed down your choice of size, type and brightness, head to our reviews section where our independent lab tests reveal our Best Buy light bulbs.

 1. Choose a light bulb with the right fitting

 Many a shopping trip has been thwarted by the lack of this critical piece of information.
-There are an awful lot of fittings to choose from so, if you can, it's best to take the old bulb you are replacing to the store with you.
-But if you can't do that, then use the graphic to the right which shows some of the most common fittings.
+There are an awful lot of fittings to choose from so, if you can, take the old bulb you are replacing to the store with you.
+But if you can't do that, then use the graphic above, which shows some of the most common fittings.
 You will need to write down the fitting reference number and take it along to match with the packaging on the box of your new bulb.

 For a quick guide, below is a summary of each and how much a typical 700+ lumen bulb might cost you per year if you have it on for around three hours a day.

 CFLs are cheap and widely available in a range of sizes and outputs.
 Some older CFLs were slow to brighten, but this has improved considerably in recent years.
 They are four times more efficient than incandescent bulbs and quickly pay for themselves in energy savings – but not everyone likes the light they emit.

 Light from a halogen bulb is similar to an incandescent in colour and quality, as both use a tungsten filament.
 There’s little difference between the two in the amount of energy used and halogens are significantly more expensive to run than other energy savers.
 With an expected life span of less than two years, a halogen bulb is unlikely to pay for itself before it fails.